scikit-learn-contrib/MAPIE/doc/theoretical_description_conformity_scores.rst

 Where :math:`q(s)` is the :math:`(1-\alpha)` quantile of the conformity scores.
 (see :doc:`theoretical_description_regression` for more details).

-With this score the intervals of predictions will be constant over the whole dataset.
+With this score, the intervals of predictions will be constant over the whole dataset.
 This score is by default symmetric (*see above for definition*).

 2. The gamma score